Logo website creation

 Multi-language web design

-A website with only one language can looks not user friendly if your main language use a NON-Latin characters like the Thai alphabet.
-Creating a multilanguage website is not only add a language.
-There are many problems related in the creation of a correct multilingual website.
+A website with only one language can appear less user-friendly if your main language uses non-Latin characters, like the Thai alphabet.
+Creating a multilingual website is not just about adding another language.
+There are many challenges involved in creating a properly functioning multilingual website.

 Multilanguages or multilingual website